psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/servicespecification/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# serviceSpecification (/serviceCatalog)
+# serviceSpecification (/serviceManagement)

-Service Specification API
+Operations for ServiceSpecification Resource

 @include [serviceSpecification.get.md](serviceSpecification.get.md)
 @include [serviceSpecification.post.md](serviceSpecification.post.md)